NtimYeboah/laravel-database-trigger/README.md

 $ composer require ntimyeboah/laravel-database-trigger
 ```

-Once installed, if you are not using automatic package discovery, then you need to register the `NtimYeboah\LaravelDatabaseTrigger\TriggerServiceProvider` service provider in your `config/app.php`.
+Once installed, if you are not using automatic package discovery, then you need to register the `DariusIII\LaravelDatabaseTrigger\TriggerServiceProvider` service provider in your `config/app.php`.

 ## Usage